neajul/New-Dependencies/Notes/Unfiltered Notes.md

   - redirect them to one central page that logs different opening hours for different services?
 - why should people use my shitty tool/server/whatever?
   - **DIY Perks lol**
+  - buggy. dataloss is always imminent.
+  - *see squats*
 - wind powered, autonomous server/powered with a fan
 - **mesh networks**
 - software is never finished, you always need to maintain it